-Tendinopathy usually results from repeated small tears or degenerative changes (sometimes with Ca deposit) that occur over years in the tendon.
+Tendinopathy usually results from repeated small tears or degenerative changes (sometimes with calcium deposits) that occur over years in the tendon.

-Tendinitis and tenosynovitis most commonly affect tendons associated with the shoulder (rotator cuff), the tendon of the long head of the biceps muscle (bicipital tendon), flexor carpi radialis or ulnaris, flexor digitorum (for infectious flexor tenosynovitis, see Infectious Flexor Tenosynovitis), popliteus tendon, Achilles tendon (see Achilles Tendinitis), and the abductor pollicis longus and extensor pollicis brevis, which share a common fibrous sheath (the resulting disorder is de Quervain syndrome—see De Quervain Syndrome).
+Tendinitis and tenosynovitis most commonly affect tendons associated with the shoulder (rotator cuff), the tendon of the long head of the biceps muscle (bicipital tendon), flexor carpi radialis or ulnaris, flexor digitorumo, popliteus tendon, Achilles tendon (see Achilles Tendinitis), and the abductor pollicis longus and extensor pollicis brevis, which share a common fibrous sheath (the resulting disorder is de Quervain syndrome).

 Risk of tendinitis may be increased by certain systemic disorders—most commonly RA, systemic sclerosis, gout, reactive arthritis, and diabetes or, very rarely, amyloidosis or markedly elevated blood cholesterol levels.
 In younger adults, particularly women, disseminated gonococcal infection may cause acute migratory tenosynovitis.

-Affected tendons are usually painful when moved.
+Affected tendons are usually painful when actively moved or when natural motion is resisted.
 Occasionally, tendon sheaths become swollen and fluid accumulates, usually when patients have infection, RA, or gout.
 Swelling may be visible or only palpable.
 Along the tendon, palpation elicits localized tenderness of varying severity.

 Usually, the diagnosis can be based on symptoms and physical examination, including palpation or specific maneuvers to assess pain.
 MRI or ultrasonography may be done to confirm the diagnosis or rule out other disorders.
 MRI can detect tendon tears and inflammation (as can ultrasonography).

 Rotator cuff tendinitis: This disorder is the most common cause of shoulder pain.
+The rotator cuff is composed of four tendons, the supraspinatus, infraspinatus, subscapularis, and teres minor.
+The supraspinatus tendon is most frequently involved and the subscapularis is second.
 Active abduction in an arc of 40 to 120° and internal rotation cause pain (see Rotator Cuff Injury/Subacromial Bursitis).
 Passive abduction causes less pain, but abduction against resistance can increase pain.
-Ca deposits in the tendon just below the acromion are sometimes visible on x-ray.
+Calcium deposits in the tendon just below the acromion are sometimes visible on x-ray.
 Ultrasonography or MRI may help with further evaluation and with treatment decisions.

 Bicipital tendinitis: Pain in the biceps tendon is aggravated by shoulder flexion or resisted supination of the forearm.
 Examiners can elicit tenderness proximally over the bicipital groove of the humerus by rolling (flipping) the bicipital tendon under their thumb.

-Volar flexor tenosynovitis (digital flexor tendinitis): This common musculoskeletal disorder is often overlooked.
+Volar flexor tenosynovitis (digital flexor tendinitis): This common musculoskeletal disorder is often overlooked (see Digital Flexor Tendinitis and Tenosynovitis (Trigger Finger)).
 Pain occurs in the palm on the volar aspect of the thumb or other digits and may radiate distally.
 Palpation of the tendon and sheath elicits tenderness; swelling and sometimes a nodule are present.
 In later stages, the digit may lock when it is flexed, and forceful extension may cause a sudden release with a snap (trigger finger).